L-K-Mist/feathers-chat-vuetify-electron/README.md

 ## How to play with the chat aspects

 Once you have the feathers server started, and the electron app up and running; go to [localhost:3030/vanilla](http://localhost:3030/vanilla/).
-Then sign up as a new user and chat with yo' self. ;P
+Then sign up as a new user and chat with yo' self. :stuck_out_tongue_winking_eye:

 Maybe try out some of the other client examples, and have them all chatting to the same server!